mavryk-network/mavryk-protocol/docs/developer/contributing-adding-a-new-opam-dependency.rst

 ``OPAM_REPOSITORY_TAG=<commit-id> make build-deps``.
 This will rebuild the dependencies locally using the ``<commit_id>`` of the opam-repository.

-Fourth, back in your local copy of Octez, **update the variables in the** :src:`.gitlab-ci.yml` **and** :src:`scripts/version.sh` **files**.
+Fourth, back in your local copy of Mavkit, **update the variables in the** :src:`.gitlab-ci.yml` **and** :src:`scripts/version.sh` **files**.
 Specifically, set the ``build_deps_image_version`` and the ``opam_repository_tag`` variables to the hash of the ``HEAD`` commit of the opam repository MR. Commit